quête:critical mass

 The band will play three album celebration shows in Manchester, London and Glasgow around album release.
 Recent singles have received multiple spins from Radio 1's Jack Saunders, 6 Music and an addition in NME's A-list, coverage in key publications such as Wonderland, The Line of Best Fit, DIY and more.
 'What Makes You a Man' will be featured in the upcoming series of Netflix's Umbrella Academy.
 Their releases have seen countless editorial support from Spotify, Apple Music, Deezer and Amazon Music, including Spotify's New Music Friday, The Indie List, The Other List, All New Rock, Melomania and Scotify playlist additions.

-- A12: Heavy Like A Headache
+The Ninth Wave - Heavy Like a Headache LP

 The Ninth Wave's upcoming second album Heavy Like A Headache arrives off the back of a sold-out UK tour toward the end of 2021 and Scottish Album Of The Year nominations for their Faris Badwan (The Horrors)-produced EP 'Happy Days!' and their critically acclaimed 2019 debut full-length Infancy.
 Produced by the band themselves and mixed by Max Heyes (Massive Attack, Doves, Primal Scream), Heavy Like A Headache explores feelings of grief, anxiety, anger and loneliness, and represents the 4-piece's most triumphant and diverse body of work to date.
 Celebrating honesty and real life, The Ninth Wave want their listeners to find comfort in their music.
 They want their fans to feel safe; to be confident in who they are, and to know they're not alone.